Ritachen8010/Biosecurity/README.md

 2. The web through 'POST' and 'GET' to fetches and displays the details to send the request to update the database.
 3. Use different HTML to redirect to different page.
+4. When login the web can lead user to different types of dashboard by adding a role determine, as the web only allow agronomists to register. staff require admin to add the system.

 ## Getting Started
 - Please read requirment.txt to install.